Posts : 741 Points : 1526 Reputation : 34 Join date : 2011-10-29 Age : 49 Location : Portugal

 Quote :

-Consistency is important; find a sensitivity you like and stick with it.
+pro tips Consistency is important; find a sensitivity you like and stick with it. -GlaD-solitary

 I want to touch briefly upon sensitivity (/sensitivity in the console), but only due to its absolute importance in aiming.
 I will discuss the finer points (as well as closely related topics like DPI) under the “Setup -- Urban Terror” section.
 What I will discuss right now is adjusting sensitivity to correct bad habits.
 Bad habits are things you consistently do that cost you time in acquiring your target.
 Many of these things can be suppressed through practice, but you can immediately eliminate most of the common problems by raising or lowering your sensitivity.
 The most common I have seen are: overshooting, undershooting, and unsteady aim.
 Playing back your demos (especially with fractional values for /timescale) can be immensely helpful in identifying flaws in your aim.